 Restrictive or Protective Covenants

 This is sometimes called the "parking" or "that area between the sidewalk and the street."
-This space is public right-of-way that you are responsible to maintain.
-It could be the front, side and/or rear of your property depending upon where streets are located.
+This space is a public right-of-way that you are responsible to maintain.
+It could be the front, side, and / or rear of your property depending upon where streets are located.

 The key word is maintain.
 Most of these lines were, or are, installed prior to, or during, the construction of homes in the neighborhood.
 As you plan your project you should consider that those companies have a right to come in and perform maintenance on those lines when necessary.

 No permanent structures or buildings are allowed in these easements.
-You should check with the companies that have lines located in those easements prior to placing any fencing, landscaping or other type of feature in that easement.
+You should check with the companies that have lines located in those easements prior to placing any fencing, landscaping, or another type of feature in that easement.

 Other types of easements exist.
-Easements for storm sewer, sanitary sewer and water main work much the same way as the public utility easements.
+Easements for storm sewer, sanitary sewer, and water main work much the same way as public utility easements.
 To find out about easements on your property you should check your abstract on the property.

 Water has tremendous power, and creeks and ditches provide evidence of that.
 We know that drainage channels change shape as a result of the flow of water in a channel.
 Property owners along a creek or ditch should acknowledge and allow room for the water to do what it does naturally, rather than restrain the forces of nature.

 Permits are required prior to the installation of a fence.
-The code has requirements for height and location of fences.
-Generally speaking, 96" fences are allowed in back yards as long as the top two feet is constructed with 70% of the surface area open, front yards are allowed at 48" if open chain link and 42" for all other fence materials except that fences located near intersections of streets or streets and driveways can only be 30" tall.
+The code has requirements for the height and location of fences.
+Generally speaking, 96 inches fences are allowed in back yards as long as the top two feet are constructed with 70% of the surface area open, front yards are allowed at 48 inches if open chain link and 42 inches for all other fence materials except that fences located near intersections of streets or streets and driveways can only be 30 inches tall.

 Corner lots are considered to have front yards the full width and length of the street sides of the lot.
 A yard is defined as the space between the property line and the house.
 Remember; if you have a double frontage lot (a lot with a street at the front and rear) you are responsible for maintenance of the "parkway" behind the fence; a gate in the back fence makes this much easier.